bloxui/demo/starter/README.md

 ## 📝 License

-MIT License - see the BloxUI main repository for details.
+MIT License - see the Plain main repository for details.